 Apart from this, WooCommerce themes and setups are generally complex with dynamic and static elements all jumbled up on a single page, making the advanced caching systems tough to set up.
 This is why having a caching mechanism, like Varnish, is vital for speedy performance.

 But, it is not as easy as I put it there.

 There are some limitations as many are still unable to utilize advanced caching systems like Varnish.
 If you google “WooCommerce Varnish” you will come up with many threads and discussions about making WooCommerce and Varnish compatible.
 Some may have the answer, but the setup is so confusing that it frustrates WooCommerce store owners who are not tech-savvy.

 As a simple solution to address the needs of WooCommerce users, Cloudways has integrated 1-click installation of WooCommerce.
-Now you can launch WooCommerce on SSD-powered cloud servers that are optimized with Nginx, Varnish, Apache, PHP-FPM and Memcached through Cloudways Platform that simply outperforms other hosting solutions available.
-To experience WooCommerce with Varnish simple select WooCommerce as shown in below gif.
+Now you can launch WooCommerce on SSD-powered cloud servers that are optimized with Nginx, Varnish, Apache, PHP-FPM, and Memcached through Cloudways Platform that simply outperforms other hosting solutions available.
+To experience WooCommerce with Varnish simple select WooCommerce as shown in the below gif.

 Without Varnish, the average response time is a whopping 1779 ms.

 With Varnish, the response time is a steady 6 ms.

 If seen in a graph format, the response rates suffer as more and more users access the WooCommerce store running without Varnish.